lacchain/pq-tls-rlpx-tunnel-poc/README.md

 There are two ways to test the TLS tunnel between the peers:

 - using dockers: Follow the instructions as described inside the "docker" folder
-- cloud configuration: Follow the instructions as described in the "cloud" folder
+- cloud configuration: Follow the instructions as described in the [cloud section](cloud/README.md) file.

 ## Copyright 2020 LACChain